The Conformal Primon Gas at the End of Time: Acknowledgements

 \section{Acknowledgements}

 SAH would like to thank the participants of the AfterStrings meeting at TIFR for comments on a talk on this material, and also Darius Shi and Steve Shenker for discussions, some years ago now, about the zeros of the Riemann zeta function.
 MY acknowledges helpful discussions with Jack Thorne.
+We also acknowledge helpful comments from Jon Keating, Axel Kleinschmidt and Tom Hartman on a first version.
 This work has been partially supported by STFC consolidated grant ST/T000694/1.
 SAH is partially supported by Simons Investigator award $\#$620869.
 MY was supported by a Gates Scholarship ($\#$OPP1144).

 [2]{#2}\begingroup \endgroup